RenEarl Bowie, Assistant Director

 Alexander holds a master's certification from the Texas Commission on Law Enforcement (TCOLE) and he teaches and speaks about regulatory programs.
 Alexander is known for his leadership abilities and he believes supporting, training and equipping personnel are the keys to providing effective oversight of programs.

 Alexander is very proud and honored to lead such a highly effective and exceptional group of personnel.
 He credits each of them for making RCS a success.
-He and the RCS staff strive each day to fulfill the division's mission to protect and serve the citizens of Texas through proactive enforcement of program statutes and rules.
+He and the RCS team strive each day to fulfill the division's mission to protect and serve the citizens of Texas through proactive enforcement of program statutes and rules.